Romathonat/ExploREST/src/readings/GettingStarted.md

 ## Try it out

 To show you how simple it is, let's use ExploREST to discover a REST API you may not know : [http://reqres.in/api](http://reqres.in/api)

-First select reqres.in/api in the list a the top of the page and click on use
+First select http://reqres.in/api in the list a the top of the page and click on use.

 You can get the list of users by clicking [here](/users).